SAP/spartacus-docs/_pages/telco/simple-product-offerings-spo.md

 ## Overview

-A Product Offering (PO) represents how the Product Specification is sold and contains the market details over a particular period of time.
-When customers select Products from the `ProductCatalog` (be it an online website or a brochure), it is the Product Offering’s details that they are looking at and which are reflected in what they agree to contractually.
+A Product Offering includes the specification of a product and also the market details of the product offering for a particular period of time.
+When customers select a particular product from the `ProductCatalog`, either from an online portal or from a brochure, the details of the selected product offering is displayed for the customers, which allows them to check and confirm before purchasing.

-The Product Listing page displays all applicable product offerings with the average cost based on the consumption entered.

-The Product Details page displays the average cost monthly or annual and contract terms, related contractual information and applicable charges.

-In the Product Details page, the minimum price algorithm is used to determine the minimum price for the product offering (the algorithm is the same as in the backend).
+In Product Details, the minimum price algorithm is used to determine the minimum price for the product offering (the algorithm is the same as in the backend).
 The product summary component is updated to include not only the sum of the pay now prices, but the recurring charges as well.

-The product details tab component is updated to include contract duration, usage charges, the sum of on first bill charges and the sum of cancellation fees.

 **Note:** These are displayed only if such prices are configured for the Product Offering in the Backoffice.